 24 hours in San Francisco is just enough time to discover the city, Muir Woods and even Alcatraz — with the right San Francisco itinerary.

-How to See San Francisco in a Day
+How to Spend 24 hours in San Francisco

-In the past, we published a guide comparing the 25 Best San Francisco Tours filled with great ideas for what to do in San Francisco.
-Today, we’d like to follow this up by telling you the top things to do in San Francisco in one day.
+In the past, we published a guide comparing the Best San Francisco Tours filled with great ideas for what to do in San Francisco.
+Today, we’d like to follow this up by telling you how to spend 24 hours in San Francisco.

 Luckily, with the help of 100% locals, you can make a personalized San Francisco day trip itinerary if you only have 24 hours in San Francisco, and actually do some of the things locals do in San Francisco.